Seattle, Washington: January 12 – 18, 2020

 The Selection Process

-There will be ten participants in all (with one from KUOW).
+There will be ten participants in all.
 Selection is competitive.
 We want creative, dedicated newcomers seeking a strong set of entry-level skills.
 Previous experience isn’t needed, but helps: preference goes to those who’ve tried audio storytelling before.
 Locals encouraged to apply!

-Participants are responsible to find their own housing.
+Participants are responsible for finding their own housing.
 Students in the past have had luck with Air BnB’s and sharing housing with other students in the Workshop.

 Out-of-town participants will need to fly into the Sea-Tac airport.

 “Rob is an incredible instructor.
 He is patient and knowledgeable and did a great job catering to the needs of the class.” – Seattle, WA participant, 2019